 Different Types of Wood Joinery

-There are many types of wood joints that you have to know so that you can choose one most suitable for your project on hand.
+There are many types of wood joints that you have to know so that you can choose the one most suitable for your project on hand.
 So without further ado, check out the following concepts that you must know.

 1. Mitered Butt Joint

-Almost of the same concept as a butt joint, but this wood joint involves two pieces of wood board joined not square to one another but at an angle.
+Almost of the same concept as a butt joint, but this wood joint involves two pieces of the wood board joined not square to one another but at an angle.
 It is more pleasing to the eyes than the basic butt joint because it does not display the wood’s end grain.
 On a drawback, this joint isn’t durable.